 Wrapping up a funeral eulogy is no mean feat.
 As a suggestion, ending on a forward-looking note often works well.
 For example, you could simply ask your audience to go on telling the stories you’ve told and more of their own, so you can all keep precious memories of the person alive.

 If you have thoughts on how you’d like to be remembered, you can add these to your Will.
-If you don’t already have a Will, download our Will Writing Guide (PDF 0.071MB) for information on how to get started.
+If you don’t already have a Will, read our guide to making a will for information on how to get started.

-Or if you need help planning a funeral download our Funeral Planning Guide.
+Or if you need help planning a funeral read our Funeral Planning guide.